Slow-Cooker Green Chili

 In a large skillet, heat 1 tablespoon oil over high.
 Season pork with salt and pepper.
 In three batches, cook pork until browned on all sides, about 15 minutes total (add up to 1 tablespoon oil as needed).
 Transfer pork to a 6-quart slow cooker.

 Add broth to skillet, stirring and scraping up browned bits with a wooden spoon.
 Pour broth into slow cooker, then add onion, garlic, cumin, carrots, chiles, and potatoes.
 Cover and cook on high until meat is fork-tender, 6 hours.

 Skim excess fat from top of chili.
-With a slotted spoon, transfer 2 cups chili (leaving liquid behind) to an airtight container; let cool, uncovered, then refrigerate for Thursday (see Pork and Cabbage-Slaw Burritos).
+With a slotted spoon, transfer 2 cups chili (leaving liquid behind) to an airtight container; let cool, uncovered, then refrigerate reserves (see Pork and Cabbage-Slaw Burritos).
 Serve remaining chili with cilantro, warmed flour tortillas, and lime wedges.

 Preheat oven to 350 degrees.
 In a large Dutch oven or heavy ovenproof pot, heat 1 tablespoon oil over high.
 Season and brown pork as per step 1 (above); transfer to a plate.
 Add onion, garlic, and cumin to pot and cook until onion is soft, 3 minutes.
 Add broth, pork, and 2 cups water.
 Cover and cook in oven 1 1/2 hours.
 Remove from oven and add carrots, chiles, and potatoes.
 Cover, return to oven, and cook until potatoes are tender and meat is fork-tender, about 45 minutes.